james-priest/100-days-log/docs/log6.md

 I've been deep in the world of tech interviews for the last 4 weeks.
 For anyone not familiar with these, here's a rough chronological order.

 1. Screener interview with a recruiter (15-30 min)
-2. Behavior interview usually with hiring manager (30-60 min)
+2. Behavioral interview usually with hiring manager (30-60 min)
 3. Technical skills assessment (one of these)
    - timed test (60 min)
    - live coding (60 min)